calcium-release-activated-channel/285c-stable/README.md

 # Game Details

-Latest version of the [Over Under Game Manual](https://link.vex.com/docs/23-24/vrc-over-under/GameManual)
+Get the latest version of the [Over Under Game Manual](https://link.vex.com/docs/23-24/vrc-over-under/GameManual)

-If the version is higher than Version 1.1 (7/11/2023), please let me know so we can review the changes.
+If the version is higher than Version 2.0 (8/1/2023), please let me know so we can review the changes.

 <details>
   <summary><h2>Commonly Referenced Images</h2></summary>